 Lendio features

-We’ve already mentioned this, but let’s make it clear: Lendio is best described as a financing marketplace or lending marketplace―not a lender.
+We’ve already mentioned this, but let’s make it clear: Lendio is best described as a financing marketplace or lending marketplace, not a lender.
 It doesn’t offer financing itself but instead matches you with lenders that do.
-That includes lots of online or alternative lenders, but it also includes some big banks you might recognize.
+That includes numerous online or alternative lenders, as well as some well-known big banks.
 All told, Lendio can hook you up with over 75 different lenders.

 What does that mean for you, you ask?

-Traditionally, applying for financing takes a lot of time.
-You have to research lenders, gather various documents, submit an application, wait to hear back, possibly find and submit more documents, and then wait for funding—and that’s before you get into shopping around for the best deal or applying to multiple lenders because the first one rejected you.
+Traditionally, applying for financing has been a time-consuming process.
+You have to research lenders, gather various documents, submit an application, wait to hear back, potentially find and submit additional documents, and then wait for funding.
+That’s before you get into shopping around for the best deal or applying to multiple lenders because the first one rejected you.

-Lendio makes the application process easier on you.
-Simply fill out Lendio’s online application (which should take only 15 to 20 minutes), and you’ll get matched with several lenders who want to finance you.
+Lendio makes the process easier for you.
+Simply fill out Lendio’s online form (which should take only 15 to 20 minutes), and you’ll get matched with several lenders who want to finance you.
 Then you can pick the one that offers the best deal for your needs.

 Lendio vs. competitor lending companies

-Because it’s a lending marketplace, Lendio has some clear advantages over other lending companies.
-It offers more types of financing, for example, than most direct lenders do.
-That gives you more options―and more opportunities to get approved.
+As a lending marketplace, Lendio has some clear advantages over other lending companies.
+It offers a wider range of financing options, for example, than most direct lenders do.
+That gives you more options and increases your chances of getting approved.

 Likewise, Lendio lets you compare loan offers.
 Traditional banks and online lenders don’t do that, so you just have to hope you’re getting a great deal.

-But while Lendio is great, it’s not the only lending marketplace out there.
-Fundera and Nav provide the most competition.
-So how do they compare?
+However, while Lendio is great, it’s not the only lending marketplace available.

 Lendio vs. other business lenders

-Data as of 6/6/23.
+Data as of 6/24/2025.
 Offers and availability may vary by location and are subject to change.
+Terms and conditions apply.

 Lendio vs. Fundera

-Fundera functions a lot like Lendio—you fill out an application and get matched with loan offers.
-They both offer many types of business loans from many business lenders (though Lendio has a larger network of lenders than Fundera does).
-And honestly, they have pretty comparable customer reviews, with Fundera and Lendio earning a 4.7 and a 4.8 (of 5) on Trustpilot, respectively.1, 2
+Fundera functions a lot like Lendio, where you fill out a form and get matched with loan offers.
+They both offer a variety of business loans from multiple lenders (although Lendio has a significantly larger network of lenders than Fundera).
+When it comes to reviews, Lendio outperforms other lending marketing platforms with a 4.7 out of 5 rating on Trustpilot, based on over 22,000 reviews.
+1 2

 Lendio vs. Nav